 - 1) Walls and ceilings surfaces shall be free from the accumulation of dirt, cobwebs, marks, mold, adhesives and grime. - 2) Floors, baseboards and corners shall be free from the accumulation of dirt, grease and built-up wax.
 MPHA carpet shall be free of the accumulation of dirt, litter, paint and stains.
 Tenants' carpet and rugs shall be clean and sanitary.
 Any stairs shall be free of clutter.
 No phone cords, extension cords or cable wire can run across the floor in traffic areas that would create a tripping hazard. - 3) Doors need to fully open.
 Baseboards to the maximum extent shall be accessible. - 4) Window glass and screens shall be free from the accumulations of dust, dirt and smudges.
 The window frame and sills shall be free from dust, dirt and mold.
 Window tracks shall be free from dust, dirt and debris and dead insects so that windows open and close smoothly.
 All window coverings such as shades, curtains, drapes, blinds, etc., shall be clean and not in a damaged condition to such an extent that they are an eyesore. - Doors, hardware, handrails and room trim shall be free from the accumulation of dust, dirt and grease.
 Sliding door tracks shall be free from dust and debris so that they slide smoothly.
 Clothes, clothes hangers, bags or other objects may not be hung from any door handle or the top of the door.
 No object may interfere with the closing and latching of doors. - 6) Electrical fixtures, outlets and cover plates shall be free from paint, dust, grease and grime. - 7) Heat vents, radiators and cold air returns shall be free of visible dust, dirt, debris, food, grease and grime.
 Only the covers on cold air returns should be removed for cleaning.
-Personal items may not block heat vents, radiators and cold air returns. - B. KITCHEN (Also includes all items in Section A.) - Cabinets, cupboards, drawers, counter tops and pantry area shall be free of the accumulation of grease, grime, sticky substances, dust, paint, food spills and splatters. - 2) Stove: The entire outside and inside of the range and oven including the knobs, drip pans, burners, grates, trim rings, the area under drip pans, inside oven, cook tops, racks, range hood and broiler pan shall be free from grease, dust, dirt, food spills and burnt on substances.
-Upon request, from highrise Tenants, MPHA will move stove and refrigerator for Tenant and return after the Tenant has completed cleaning behind the appliances. - 3) Refrigerator: The entire outside and inside surfaces including the racks, trays, shelves, etc., shall be free from food spills, sticky substances, spoiled foods and accumulations of frost more than one-fourth inch thick.
-Defacement of surface is not allowed (stickers, adhesive backers). - 4) Plumbing fixtures shall be free from dirt, grease and grime.
+Personal items may not block heat vents, radiators and cold air returns. - 8) MPHA requires enough space in all rooms to facilitate ingress and egress, the ability for MPHA staff to maintain the bedroom windows, outlets, heating system, switches and other fixtures and similar access as necessary, and provide pest control services.